 If you’re feeling down or blue, talk to your doctor.
-Getting help, talking to a counselor, or getting on medication to treat postpartum anxiety or depression ARE NOT things to be ashamed of.
+Asking for help, talking to a counselor, or getting on medication to treat postpartum anxiety or depression ARE NOT things to be ashamed of.
 Postpartum mood disorders are a result of hormonal changes and don’t mean you’re weak, crazy, or a bad mom.

 18. Bond with your baby.

 This is the most important . . . try to enjoy and cherish your time with your newborn and get to know him/her.
 I know that you’re exhausted, overwhelmed, frustrated, and confused, . . . but I promise that this time is temporary and things will get better.
-It’s cliché, but as they say “the days are long but the years are short” and it’s so true.
+It’s cliché, but as they say, “the days are long but the years are short,” and it’s so true.
 Just know that no mother enjoys every moment of motherhood, so do your best to find the good in each day and remember that the difficult times too shall pass.